 - Has happened a few times in real life.

 - The Hindenburg.
 The entire 800-foot airship was incinerated in 30 seconds by a gargantuan explosion.
-The fireball was the size of a skyscraper, and yet 2/3s of the roughly 100 people on board survived, some through sheer ridiculous amounts of luck.
+The fireball was the size of a skyscraper, but despite the shocking power of the explosion, amazingly, about two-thirds of the roughly 100 passengers escaped alive.
+The other one-third died mainly because they panicked and jumped out of the cabin before the it hit the ground.
+Some survived through sheer ridiculous amounts of luck.
 One elderly woman was standing near the double grand staircase, which had a pair of folding stairs on the lower deck for landing that popped open when the Zeppelin impacted the ground.
 She simply walked out.
 One crewman was drenched when a ballast canister burst overhead, protecting him and clearing him a path to safety.

 - What's the highest fall without any parachute or equipment whatsoever that a person has survived?
 200 feet?
 300 feet, maybe?
 Try thirty-three thousand, three hundred and thirty feet.
 Yugoslavian stewardess Vesna Vulović had been confused with another stewardess of the same name, and she ended up on a flight supposedly carrying the Yugoslavian Prime Minister by mistake.
 It was after they reached cruising altitude that her DC-9 contracted a fatal case of the explodes, courtesy of Croatian terrorists.
 She fell into a pond in Czechoslovakia, and was rescued by a nearby doctor.
 She was the sole survivor and later made a full recovery.